 When Your Child Has a Femur Fracture

-Your child has a fracture (break) in his or her femur (thighbone).
+Your child has a break (fracture) in his or her thighbone (femur).
 The femur is a strong bone and is very hard to break.
 So a femur fracture is often the result of great force during severe trauma (such as a car accident, bad fall, or serious sports injury).
 Your child may have already been seen in an emergency room for initial treatment for the fracture.
 But further treatment is needed to help the leg heal.
-A child with a femur fracture is likely to be referred to an orthopaedic surgeon (a surgeon specializing in bone and joint problems).
+A child with a femur fracture is likely to be referred to an orthopedic surgeon (a surgeon specializing in bone and joint problems).

 Note for parents of young children

 Healthcare providers are trained to recognize a femur fracture as a sign of possible child abuse.
 Several healthcare providers may ask questions about how your child was injured.
 Healthcare providers are required by law to ask you these questions.
 This is done for protection of the child.
 Please try to be patient and not take offense.

 A bone can break in many ways.
 Here are some fracture types you may hear about:

 Displaced fracture.
 The broken bone ends don't line up).

 Nondisplaced fracture.
 The broken ends are lined up.

 Open fracture.
 The bone shows through the skin.
 These used to be called compound fractures.

 Closed fracture.
 There is no break in the skin.